beach-fossils/BioFago/README.md

 ## Usage

-You can run BioFago_Erwinia using command-line arguments.
+You can run ErwinATyper using command-line arguments.

 ### Using Command-Line Arguments